They've suffered through years of LRT construction with little to no reprieve | CBC News

 "It's like having a bad neighbour," said Sharon Peeler.
 "It's the stress of, you know, not having control over your life."

-Several residents told CBC they've faced issues from rodents on their properties to household goods shattering due to vibrations and having to part ways with decades-old trees in their yards, as well as trembles and hums day and night.
+Several residents told CBC they've faced issues from rodents on their properties, to household goods shattering due to vibrations, to having to part ways with decades-old trees in their yards, as well as trembles and hums day and night.

 Though construction noise ebbs and flows throughout the year, residents reported barely sleeping for week-long stretches when large machines and trucks engaged in overnight excavating, hauling, pouring, drilling, paving or grading.